The Day After We Bought Our Home I Lost My Job

 A few months later, my husband and I were ready to purchase our first home.
 On a Monday afternoon, we marched into the title agency.
 We signed our names on the dotted line, and we left feeling accomplished and victorious.
 We were officially homeowners!

 The very next morning?
 Well, quite simply, everything fell apart.

 Losing a Job

 I woke up and immediately began scrolling through my email.
 I saw an email from my one existing big client.
 Admittedly, I hadn’t put as much work into growing my business as I should have, and my heart was in my mouth.

-The client had made the decision to pull everything in-house – meaning they didn’t need my services anymore.
+The client had made the decision to pull everything in-house, meaning it didn’t need my services anymore.
 Even worse?
 That meant that I was down to making a measly $50 per month writing a column for a local women’s magazine.

-The fact that this was all happening mere hours after taking on a mortgage payment for the very first time?
-Well, I was close to tears by now.Click To Tweet
+The fact that this was all happening mere hours after taking on a mortgage for the first time?
+Well, I was close to tears.

 I called my husband — I had no idea what we were going to do next.
 Losing a job is scary at any point, but right then, we were dealing with student loans, car payments, living expenses, and the aforementioned new mortgage.
 I thought we were totally screwed, to put it kindly.